Q&B-RWHC Community Engagement Award

 SECOND PLACE:

-Honorable mention $500 grants were given to Fort HealthCare and Southwest Health Center.
+Honorable mention $500 grants were given to Door County Medical Center and Western Wisconsin Health.

 Past Recipients: